 The University of Texas at Austin Energy Poll was created by experts at the university, led by the McCombs School of Business and its Energy Management and Innovation Center, working closely with an advisory board and stakeholders across the energy spectrum.
 The poll is administered by Toluna, NA, a leader in online research that manages one of the world’s largest internet-based research panels with more than 4.5 million registered and active users.
 Funding is provided by the McCombs School of Business.

-The fifth iteration of The University of Texas at Austin Energy Poll was conducted online between September 5th and 23rd, 2013, among 2,144 U.S. residents aged 18 and over.
+The sixth wave of The University of Texas at Austin Energy Poll was conducted between March 3rd and 17th, 2014, among 2,133 U.S. residents aged 18 and over.
 Figures for age, sex, race/ethnicity, education, region and household income were weighted where necessary to bring them into line with their actual proportions in the population.
 A propensity score weighting approach was also used to adjust for respondents’ propensity to answer online surveys.

 As respondents for the survey were chosen from Toluna’s proprietary panel of survey respondents, this sample is not a probability sample and as such the conditions for calculating a margin of error are not met.